 The state of California requires 1600 clock hours for the cosmetology course.
 Students are expected to complete the course in no more than 125% of the program length.
-If a student is never absent, he/she should complete the course within 45.71 weeks for a 5-day full-time student, 53.33 weeks for a 3-day full-time student, and 80 weeks for a part-time student.
+If a student is never absent, he/ she should complete the course within 45.71 weeks for a full-time student and 80 weeks for a part-time student.